A Refined Inertial DC Algorithm for DC Programming: Abstract

 \section{Abstract}

-We consider the difference-of-convex (DC) programming problems whose objective function is level-bounded.
-The classical DC algorithm (DCA) is well-known for solving this kind of problems, which returns a critical point.
-Recently, de Oliveira and Tcheo incorporated the inertial-force procedure into DCA (InDCA) for potential acceleration and preventing the algorithm from converging to a critical point which is not $d$(directional)-stationary.
-In this paper, based on InDCA, we propose two refined inertial DCA (RInDCA) with enlarged inertial step-sizes for better acceleration.
-We demonstrate the subsequential convergence of our refined versions to a critical point.
+In this paper we consider the difference-of-convex (DC) programming problems, whose objective function is the difference of two convex functions.
+The classical DC Algorithm (DCA) is well-known for solving this kind of problems, which generally returns a critical point.
+Recently, an inertial DC algorithm (InDCA) equipped with heavy-ball inertial-force procedure was proposed in de Oliveira et al. (Set-Valued and Variational Analysis 27(4):895--919, 2019), which potentially helps to improve both the convergence speed and the solution quality.
+Based on InDCA, we propose a refined inertial DC algorithm (RInDCA) equipped with enlarged inertial step-size compared with InDCA.
+Empirically, larger step-size accelerates the convergence.
+We demonstrate the subsequential convergence of our refined version to a critical point.
 In addition, by assuming the Kurdyka-Łojasiewicz (KL) property of the objective function, we establish the sequential convergence of RInDCA.
-Numerical simulations on image restoration problem show the benefit of enlarged step-size. \keywords{Difference-of-convex programming \and Refined Inertial DCA \and Enlarged inertial step-size \and Kurdyka-Łojasiewicz property \and Image restoration} \subclass{90C26 \and 90C30 \and 68U10}
+Numerical simulations on checking copositivity of matrices and image denoising problem show the benefit of larger step-size. \keywords{Difference-of-convex programming \and Refined inertial DC algorithm \and Kurdyka-Łojasiewicz property \and Checking copositivity of matrices \and Image denoising} \subclass{90C26 \and 90C30 \and 68U10}